 Entropy

-This is a test screen, about a subject much discussed on XDA forums, in which results varies from device to device.
-Opinions vary a lot on this subject as seen here on XDA.
-However, 3C Toolbox or 3C System Manager use a passive method to configure the kernel contrary to Seeders being discussed on XDA, hence should not affect deep-sleep or CPU in any ways.
+3C Toolbox or 3C System Manager use a passive method to configure the kernel contrary to Seeders being discussed on XDA, hence should not affect deep-sleep or CPU in any ways.
+Whether it offers any performance advantage has never been proven.

 WARNING: Some kernels have buggy random number generators (RNG) that if the write threshold is too high will have a kernel process start consuming a lot of CPU even though the entropy buffer is full!
 Please check task manager to make sure no sure kernel process is affecting your device after setting entropy here.